B Angie B

 Angela Roxanna Boyd (born March 9, 1968), known by the stage name B Angie B, is an American R&B singer and dancer.
 Originally a backup vocalist for MC Hammer, she rose to prominence with the release of her debut self-titled album in April 1991 on Bust It Records.
-The album spawned two US top-five R&B singles: "I Don't Want to Lose Your Love" and "So Much Love".
+The album spawned two US Top 5 R&B singles: "I Don't Want to Lose Your Love" (debuted at No. 11) and "So Much Love".

-Early life
+Early life and education

-Angela Roxanne Boyd was born in Morton, Mississippi on September 21, 1968.
+Angela Roxanne Boyd was born in Morton, Mississippi, on September 21, 1968.
 She grew up singing and honing her vocals in a local church.
 She graduated from Morton High School in the Scott County School District in 1984.
-Shortly after graduation, Boyd relocated to Oakland, California to pursue a music career.
+Shortly after graduation, she relocated to Oakland, California, to pursue a music career.

 Career

-In 1988, she was featured on MC Hammer's songs "They Put Me in the Mix" and "Pump It Up (Here's the News)" for his second album Let's Get It Started on Capitol Records.
-B Angie B formed a short-lived group called Ace Juice with Ace Roberson and Brittan "Pure Juice" Sneed.
+In 1988, Boyd was featured on MC Hammer's songs "They Put Me in the Mix" and "Pump It Up (Here's the News)" for his second album Let's Get It Started on Capitol Records.
+She formed a short-lived group called Ace Juice with Ace Roberson and Brittan "Pure Juice" Sneed.
 The group released their self-titled debut album Ace Juice in June 1989.
 In the same year, she was featured on Oaktown's 357's song "Juicy Gotcha Krazy" for their album Wild & Loose.
 She returned to performing background vocals for MC Hammer on his album Please Hammer Don't Hurt 'Em (1990).
-In June 1990, she toured again as one of his background vocalist for the Please Hammer Don't Hurt 'Em World Tour.
-During the tour, she adopted the stage name B Angie B which stood for "Beautiful Angie Boyd".
+In June 1990, she toured again as one of his background vocalists for the Please Hammer Don't Hurt 'Em World Tour.
+During the tour, she adopted the stage name B Angie B, which stands for "Beautiful Angie Boyd".
+However, Hammer is credited with telling her to "just be Angie".

+After Hammer signed One Cause One Effect, "Midnite Lover" (featuring B Angie B) peaked at No. 58 on the US Hot R&B Singles chart (11 weeks) from their album Drop the Axxe (1990), which peaked at No. 51 on the US Top R&B/Hip-Hop Albums chart.